paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 (17) the Developmental Disabilities Assistance and Bill of Rights Act of 2000 [[42 U.S.C.
 15001](./chapter-144-developmental-disabilities-assistance-and-bill-of-rights.md#section-15001) et seq.],

 (18) the Edward Byrne Memorial State and Local Law Enforcement Assistance Programs, established under part E of title I of the Omnibus Crime Control and Safe Streets Act of 1968 ([42 U.S.C.
-3750–376](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3750–376&num=0&edition=prelim)6b)), and
+3750–376](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3750–376&num=0&edition=prelim)6b)),11 See References in Text note below.
+So in original.
+The second closing parenthesis before the comma probably should not appear. and

 (19) sections 3003 and 3004 of title 29.